anima-wg/brski-cloud/anima-brski-cloud.md

 The Cloud Registrar determines Pledge ownership look up as outlined in {{PledgeOwnershipLookup}}, and determines the Owner Registrar domain.
 In step 3, the Cloud Registrar redirects the Pledge to the Owner Registrar domain.

-Steps 4 and onwards follow the standard BRSKI flow.
+Steps 4 and onwards follow the standard BRSKI flow, which includes doing EST enroll operations.
 The Pledge establishes a Provisional TLS connection with the Owner Registrar, and sends a voucher request to the Owner Registrar.
 The Registrar forwards the voucher request to the MASA.
 Assuming the MASA issues a voucher, then the Pledge verifies the TLS connection with the Registrar using the pinned-domain-cert from the voucher and completes the BRSKI flow.